benmaia/42_Born2beRoot_Guide/README.md

 > *This project aims to introduce you to the wonderful world of virtualization*

-<p> You will create your first machine in VirtualBox (or UTM if you can’t useVirtualBox)under specific instructions.
-Then, at the end of this project, you will be able to set upyour own operating system while implementing strict rules.
+<p> You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
+Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.

 <p> You can do anything you want to do ...
 VIRTUAL MACHINE!!!!
 This is your WORLD!</p>